Hurts scores 5 TDs, Sooners roll past West Virginia 52-14

 OWENS HONORED

 Former Oklahoma running back Steve Owens, the 1969 Heisman Trophy winner, was recognized during a halftime ceremony.
-Owens, who is from Miami, Oklahoma, received a 50th anniversary plaque from Rob Whalen, executive director of the Heisman Trophy Trust.
-Owens is one of Oklahoma’s seven Heisman winners.
+Owens, who is from Miami, Oklahoma, received a 50th anniversary plaque.
+He is one of Oklahoma’s seven Heisman winners.

 POLL IMPLICATIONS

-Oklahoma maintained its perfect record, but whether that allows the Sooners to hold their position in the AP Top 25, or move up, has largely depended this season on what happens elsewhere in the nation.
+Oklahoma maintained its perfect record, but whether that allows the Sooners to hold their position in the AP Top 25, or move up, has largely depended this season on what happens elsewhere.

 UP NEXT